torozsom/torozsom/README.md

    - Developed a system to manage banking operations with Java Swing and SQLite.

 2. **Numerical Integrator**
-   - Built a program that allows users to numerically integrate RPN functions in C with GTK.
+   - Built a program that allows users to numerically integrate RPN functions in C with a GTK GUI.

 3. **Geometric Shapes**
-   -  Implemented a code which allows to do gemoetric transformations on different shapes on the 2D plane in C++.
+   -  Implemented a program which allows to do gemoetric transformations on different shapes on the 2D plane in C++.

 - **Tools & Technologies**:
-  - Git, SQLite, Java Swing, Qt, GTK
+  - Git, SQLite, Java Swing, Qt, GTK, Node.js, OpenGL, WinUI

 ---